 Pictured, the “Saloon Class” passenger list from the SS Westernland

 After stopping in Geneva, the family settles at the Pension Rosat, Chateau d’Oex in Switzerland.
 The pension becomes their primary home for the next 10 years, with the boys going away to various schools and Robert returning to the US occasionally for business.

 During one of his periodic trips to New York from Europe, Robert buys his first of many automobiles, an Orient Buckboard for $425.
 He immediately sends the car via boat to Wilderstein.
-Enthused by all forms of motorized travel, Robert buys a Columbia motorcycle during the same trip.
-When he returns to Switzerland, he brings the motorcycle with him.
+Enthused by all forms of motorized travel, Robert buys a Columbia motor bicycle during the same trip.
+When he returns to Switzerland, he brings the motor bicycle with him.

-Above, Robert in the Orient Buckboard in front of the neighboring estate, Wildercliff
+Pictured, Robert in his Orient Buckboard in front of the neighboring estate, Wildercliff

 Henry (Robert and Bessie’s oldest surviving son) is accompanied by his father from Europe to the Phillips Exeter Academy in New Hampshire.
 It is his first time back in the US since he was 10 years old.
 In the next few years, Robin and Arthur follow, and both head to Phillips Exeter for school.
 After prep school, all of the Suckley boys attend Harvard.
 Only Henry graduates.

 Pictured, Henry Suckley (on right) with some school-age friends